 Indigenous children and adults

-- All Indigenous children aged over 6 months to under 5 years of age
+- All Indigenous children aged 6 months to under 5 years of age

 - All Indigenous people 15 years of age and over

-- Anyone aged over 6 months of age with a medical condition that may increase their risk of severe influenza (see below)*
+- Anyone aged 6 months of age and over with a medical condition that may increase their risk of severe influenza (see below)*

-*Note: For children aged between 6 months and 10 years Fluvax® should not be used.
+*Note: For children aged between 6 months and 10 years Fluvax® brand should not be used.

 All pregnant women at any stage of pregnancy are eligible for FREE seasonal influenza vaccine.